WalletConnect/WalletConnectSwift/README.md

 }
 ```

-For more details, see the `ServerExample` app.
+For more details, see the `ExampleApps/ServerApp`

 ## Usage in a Dapp